-When a Cisco ASA with Firepower Services module is deployed as a service in the BIG-IP SSL Orchestrator service chain, it's no longer the Internet edge device.
-Therefore, performing the network address translation (NAT) on ASA is no longer advisable.
-It's also important to perform NAT of the client's outbound traffic after it exits the ASA to the F5 egress for reencryption.
+When a firewall is deployed as a service in a BIG-IP SSL Orchestrator service chain, it's no longer the Internet edge device.
+Therefore, performing network address translation (NAT) on this firewall is no longer advisable.
+It's also important to perform NAT of the client's outbound traffic after the firewall default routes to the F5 device for re-encryption.
 There are two ways to handle this:

 Option A: Implement NAT on the F5 system using the SNAT pool feature.
 (See Figure 20.)
-In this case, the NAT will be performed for the client's outbound traffic on the egress of the F5 system.
+In this case the NAT will be performed for the client's outbound traffic on the egress of the F5 system.
 When firewalls are deployed as a sandwich pool using two F5 systems, NAT should be implemented on the egress F5 system.